 Once NBRC receives the request it will be processed, and a staff member will follow up with the grantee if necessary.
 If there are no issues, the request will be forwarded for the reimbursement to be electronically transferred to the grantee's bank account using the ACH information provided.
-When the request is processed, the recipient will receive an email acknowledging the request has been processed.
-A grantee can expect to receive payment within 10 business days.
+When the request has been processed by NBRC, the recipient will receive an email acknowledging same and that the request has been sent to our financial services provider who handles the functional work of disbursing the Commission's funding.
+Please allow up to 30 days for the amount to be reflected in the account.